smackem/ylang/README.md

 b01 := color.blue01 // or color.b01 -- b01 is 0.25
 a01 := color.alpha01 // or color.a01 -- a01 is 0.125
 i := color.intensity // or color.i -- the intensity (brightness) of the color
-i01 := color.intensity // or color.i01 -- the intensity normalized to 0..1
+i01 := color.intensity01 // or color.i01 -- the intensity normalized to 0..1
 ```

 The color type supports basic arithmetic operations, which are applied per channel: